friedbrice/friedbrice.github.io/_posts/2018-04-18-exception-handling-and-io-with-mtl.md

 Finally, I've tried to demonstrate how to cope with MTL and monad transformers, why you would want to, and why you might not want to.
 I hope this has been mildly entertaining and mostly instructional.

-If you're in Southern California and you'd like me to adapt this post into a presentation for your Haskell or Scala meetup, or if you'd like me to adapt it into a workshop for your business, please contact me at [danielbrice@gmail.com](mailto:danielbrice@gmail.com) or send me a DM on Twitter ([@fried_brice](http://twitter.com/fried_brice)).
+If you're in Southern California and you'd like me to adapt this post into a presentation for your Haskell or Scala meetup, or if you'd like me to adapt it into a workshop for your business, please email me ([danielbrice@gmail.com][me]) or send me a DM on Twitter ([@fried_brice](http://twitter.com/fried_brice)).

   [1]: /blog/three-models-of-exception-handling/
   [2]: /blog/exception-handling-with-explicit-io/